 Necessary Actions.
 Whitehat represents and warrants that Whitehat has taken all actions necessary or appropriate to give full effect to the release given by Whitehat (on such Whitehat’s own behalf and on behalf of the other Whitehat Persons) in this Section.

 Further Assurances.
-Without limiting the generality of Section 8.6, Whitehat agrees that Whitehat shall execute and deliver (and ensure that the other Whitehat Persons execute and deliver) to Protocol Community and the other Protocol Community Persons such instruments and other documents, and shall take (and ensure the other Whitehat Persons take) such other actions, as Protocol Community Persons may request in good faith for the purpose of carrying out or evidencing the release and related matters set forth in this Section.
-Without limiting the generality of the foregoing, Whitehat agrees that Whitehat will not assert or attempt to assert, and will ensure that none of the other Whitehat Persons will assert or attempt to assert, any Claim of the type released under Section 4.5(b) against any Protocol Community Person at any time after the execution and delivery of this Agreement.
+Without limiting the generality of Section 9.6, Whitehat agrees that Whitehat shall execute and deliver (and ensure that the other Whitehat Persons execute and deliver) to Protocol Community and the other Protocol Community Persons such instruments and other documents, and shall take (and ensure the other Whitehat Persons take) such other actions, as Protocol Community Persons may reasonably request in good faith for the purpose of carrying out or evidencing the release and related matters set forth in this Section.
+Without limiting the generality of the foregoing, Whitehat agrees that Whitehat will not assert or attempt to assert, and will ensure that none of the other Whitehat Persons will assert or attempt to assert, any Claim of the type released under Section 5.5(b) against any Protocol Community Person at any time after the adoption of this Agreement.

 Representations and Warranties of Whitehat